 Expanded Target Audience

 In-person events can be restricted to prospects and customers in a certain region or mile radius.
-Hosting a virtual event means your audience can attend from wherever they live or work.
+Hosting a virtual roadshow means your audience can attend from wherever they live or work.
 Even if your event has a regional focus, you can still expand from your original target.
 Instead of only inviting registrants that are within a 25-mile radius of your roadshow, you can widen your targeting to include anyone in the state or region.

-Virtual events mean your team, your speakers, and your guests do not need to travel.
+Virtual events mean your team, your speakers, and your audience do not need to travel.
 This can be a huge cost savings and determining factor regarding whether or not someone will attend.
 Everyone will be able to attend your event from the comfort of their own home or office.

-Some of the leading tools include (let us know if we are missing any!):
+Some of the leading tools include:

 One of the best things about virtual events is their ability to be viewed on-demand.
 You can use the recording in a variety of ways, including being featured on your website, repurposed in email campaigns, and used as inspiration for future blogs and case studies.
 On-demand also provides your attendees with the ability to participate on their schedule.

-Can your Roadshow Go Virtual?
+Can Your Roadshow Go Virtual?